 Far from being foreign infiltrators, the large majority of jihadist terrorists in the United States have been American citizens or legal residents.

-Of the fourteen lethal jihadist terrorists in the United States since 9/11:
+Of the fifteen lethal jihadist terrorists in the United States since 9/11:

 - three are African-Americans